ansromanov/recnik/UPDATE_INSTRUCTIONS.md

    - Select All / Deselect All buttons when processing text
    - Words automatically categorized by the AI
    - The tips mentioning "up to 50 new words"
+4. Navigate to "News" to see the new feature:
+   - Real-time Serbian news from N1 Info (Latin script)
+   - Ability to extract vocabulary from actual news articles
+   - Automatic word categorization
+   - Updates with fresh content from RSS feed

 ## Alternative: Development Mode